 To appreciate how blockchain technology could revolutionize intellectual property rights, it’s essential to understand what blockchain is and its core characteristics.
 Blockchain is a type of distributed ledger technology that allows data to be recorded and stored in a decentralized, transparent, and secure manner.
 Each block in the chain contains a list of transactions and is timestamped and linked to the previous block, providing a traceable history of all transactions.

-Sujet a lire : What’s the Future of AI-Enhanced Smart Home Hubs for Energy Management?
+A lire également : What’s the Future of AI-Enhanced Smart Home Hubs for Energy Management?

 These features make blockchain an ideal solution for managing intellectual property rights.
 For instance, the transparent nature of blockchain enables all stakeholders to track the use of a digital asset, thereby reducing infringement cases.
 Additionally, the immutability feature of blockchain ensures that once an intellectual property right is registered on the platform, it can’t be altered or deleted, offering creators enhanced protection.